mpv-player/mpv/DOCS/man/options.rst

     as hex value.

 ``--tv-width=<value>``
-    output window width
+    Video capture width.

 ``--tv-height=<value>``
-    output window height
+    Video capture height.

 ``--tv-fps=<value>``
-    framerate at which to capture video (frames per second)
+    Framerate at which to capture video (frames per second).

 ``--tv-buffersize=<value>``
-    maximum size of the capture buffer in megabytes (default: dynamical)
+    Maximum size of the capture buffer in megabytes (default: dynamical).

 ``--tv-norm=<value>``
     See the console output for a list of all available norms, also see the